Saudi women gear up for new freedom as driving ban ends

 But veteran Saudi activist Hala Aldosari says women remain second-class citizens and criticized the crown prince’s “piecemeal approach” as serving the interests of the elite at the expense of women from more restrictive families.

-“Worst of all will be if these small-scale reforms, and the silencing of feminists, slow the momentum for pushing the Saudi regime into making more meaningful change,” she wrote in a U.S. newspaper this week.
+“Worst of all will be if these small-scale reforms, and the silencing of feminists, slow the momentum for pushing the Saudi regime into making more meaningful change,” she wrote in a U.S. newspaper.

-Additional reporting by Marwa Rashad, Sarah Dadouch and Reuters TV; Editing by Ros Russell
+Reporting by Sarah Dadouch and Stephne Kalin; Additional reporting by Marwa Rashad and Reuters TV; Editing by Ros Russell and Leslie Adler